damianhakert/damianhakert.github.io/source/_posts/2015-08-18-gitlab-loves-mattermost.markdown

 Like many companies in the last year we've switched to using Slack to improve internal communication.
 We are a [remote company](https://about.gitlab.com/2014/07/03/how-gitlab-works-remotely/) and great realtime asynchronous communication is very important.
-Obviously we GitLab issues and merge requests extensively, but for some things a chat room can't be beaten.
+Obviously we use GitLab issues and merge requests extensively, but for some things a chat room can't be beaten.

 That is why GitLab used to include a chat feature called the 'wall' for each project.
 The wall was a [loved feature in 2012](https://twitter.com/gitlab/status/274128115318550531), but in 2014 people [didn't use it](https://twitter.com/gitlab/status/478990520505888769).